S3cur3Th1sSh1t/WinPwn/README.md

 ![alt text](https://raw.githubusercontent.com/SecureThisShit/WinPwn/master/WinPwn.jpg)
 * #### `Inveigh` -> Executes Inveigh in a new Console window , SMB-Relay attacks with Session management (Invoke-TheHash) integrated
 * #### `sessionGopher` -> Executes Sessiongopher Asking you for parameters
-* #### `Mimikatzlocal` -> Executes Invoke-WCMDump and Invoke-Mimikatz
+* #### `kittielocal` ->
+  * Obfuscated Invoke-Mimikatz version
+  * Safetykatz in memory
+  * Dump lsass using rundll32 technique
+  * Download and run Lazagne
+  * Dump Browser credentials
+  * Extract juicy informations from memory
+  * Exfiltrate Wifi-Credentials
+  * Dump SAM-File NTLM Hashes
 * #### `localreconmodules` ->
+  * Collect installed software, vulnerable software, Shares, network information, groups, privileges and many more
+  * Check typical vulns like SMB-Signing, LLMNR Poisoning, MITM6 , WSUS over HTTP
   * Checks the Powershell event logs for credentials or other sensitive informations
-  * Checks for WSUS Server over HTTP (Fake Update vulnerability)
-  * Checks the local SMB-Signing state
-  * Collects various local system informations (Installed Software + vulnerable software, Shares, privileges, local groups, network information
-  * Searches for passwords in the registry as well as in files on the hard disk + Browser Credentials
+  * Search for passwords in the registry and on the file system
+  * Find sensitive files (config files, RDP files, keepass Databases)
-  * Search for .NET Binaries on the local system (which can be reverse engineered for vulnerability analysis)
+  * Search for .NET Binaries on the local system
-  * Optional: Get-Computerdetails (Powersploit) , Just another Windows Privilege escalation script, Winspect
+  * Optional: Get-Computerdetails (Powersploit) and PSRecon
 * #### `domainreconmodules` ->
-  * Powerview function output gets stored on disk for review.
+  * Collect various domain informations for manual review
-  * A search for AD-Passwords in description fields is done.
+  * Find AD-Passwords in description fields
+  * Search for potential sensitive domain share files
+  * ACLAnalysis
-  * Unconstrained delegation systems/users are enumerated.
+  * Unconstrained delegation systems/users are enumerated
+  * MS17-10 Scanner for domain systems
-  * SQL Server discovery and Auditing functions (default credentials, passwords in the database and more).
+  * SQL Server discovery and Auditing functions (default credentials, passwords in the database and more)
   * MS-RPRN Check for Domaincontrollers
+  * Group Policy Audit with Grouper2
   * An AD-Report is generated in CSV Files (or XLS if excel is installed) with ADRecon.
 * #### `Privescmodules` -> Executes different privesc scripts in memory (PowerUp Allchecks, Sherlock, GPPPasswords)
-* #### `lazagnemodule` -> Downloads and executes lazagne.exe (if not detected by AV)
 * #### `latmov` -> Searches for Systems with Admin-Access in the domain for lateral movement.
-Mass-Mimikatz can be used after for the found systems.
-DomainPassword-Spray for new Credentials can also be used here.
+Mass-Mimikatz can be used after for the found systems
-* #### `empirelauncher` -> Launch powershell empire oneliner on remote Systems
 * #### `shareenumeration` -> Invoke-Filefinder and Invoke-Sharefinder (Powerview / Powersploit)
 * #### `groupsearch` -> Get-DomainGPOUserLocalGroupMapping - find Systems where you have Admin-access or RDP access to via Group Policy Mapping (Powerview / Powersploit)
 * #### `Kerberoasting` -> Executes Invoke-Kerberoast in a new window and stores the hashes for later cracking
 * #### `powerSQL` -> SQL Server discovery, Check access with current user, Audit for default credentials + UNCPath Injection Attacks
 * #### `Sharphound` -> Downloads Sharphound and collects Information for the Bloodhound DB
-* #### `adidnswildcard` -> Create a Active Directory-Integrated DNS Wildcard Record and run Inveigh for mass hash gathering.
+* #### `adidnswildcard` -> Create a Active Directory-Integrated DNS Wildcard Record
 * #### `MS17-10` -> Scan active windows Servers in the domain or all systems for MS17-10 (Eternalblue) vulnerability
-* #### `Sharpcradle` -> Specify an URL to a C# File and Arguments to load them to RAM and execute after
+* #### `Sharpcradle` -> Load C# Files from a remote Webserver to RAM
-* #### `GPOAudit` -> Group Policy Audit with Grouper2
+* #### `DomainPassSpray` -> DomainPasswordSpray Attacks, one password for all domain users

 The submodule is a forked and edited version of https://github.com/Cn33liz/p0wnedShell.
 You can compile it yourself and use it for powershell restriction bypass and AMSI-Bypass.
 Most AV-Solutions can be evaded this way.
 Just run the executable File, choose 17. and execute WinPwn.